shahadot786/shahadot786/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
-I'm shahadot hossain, a senior a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+I'm shahadot hossain, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
-I also work with backend.</p>
+Also I work with backend.</p>

 <br />
 Want to know more about me?
-[Check out my portfolio.][website]
+[Check out my portfolio.][https://shrcreation.com/]
 <br/>
 <!-- about-me section ends here  -->